Keeping your cat's digestive system healthy

 Common digestive problems in cats

 For cats that live indoors, hairballs can be a common problem as grooming is one of their main activities.
 As cats groom, they swallow loose hairs that usually pass out in their stools.
-If there’s an excess of hair, however, they can’t digest it properly and it forms a hairball which makes digestion difficult.
+If there’s an excess of hair, hairs can accumulate into hairballs which can make it difficult for them to pass through the digective tract.
 You can help by brushing your cat regularly to remove excess hair and ensuring their diet has the right mix of fibre to disperse the hair they’ve swallowed.

-If one or more of your cat’s digestive organs becomes inflamed, it could cause your cat discomfort and other problems.
-The effects can include chronic vomiting and diarrhoea, weight loss and a change in appetite.
-They may even have a big increase in appetite as they attempt to get the nutrients they need.
+If one or more parts of your cat’s digestive system (including the stomach, small and large intestine,...) is affected by a disease, it could cause your cat discomfort and problems like chronic vomiting and diarrhoea, weight loss and a change in appetite.
+They may even have an increase in appetite as they attempt to get the nutrients they need.

 Signs to look out for